SEP490-FA25-G25/tms-sep490-be/docs/create-class/create-class-workflow-final.md

 - ✅ No trial-and-error (no failed assignment attempts)
 - ✅ Clear visibility into conflicts
 - ✅ Can make informed decisions
+- ✅ **Only shows teachers with matching specialization** (prevents IELTS teacher from teaching TOEFL class)

 ### 5.3.
 Academic Staff Selects Teacher & System Assigns (SIMPLIFIED) ⚡